Entanglement in the Dicke subspace: Entanglement and PPT property

-\begin{remark} The connection between entanglement witnesses and copositive \emph{matrices} has already been noted in \cite{marconi2020entangled} for the bipartite case.
-More precisely, it is shown in \cite{marconi2020entangled} that, at $n=2$, for the witness parametrized by a matrix $C \in \operatorname{Herm}[\mathcal{M}_d]$ in the way $X_C = \sum_{i,j} C_{ij} \ketbra{ij}{ji}$, This is slightly different from our parametrization, but has the same inner product, i.e for all $Y \in \operatorname{Herm}[\mathsf{DS}^{(2)}_d]$ we have, \end{remark} \begin{example}[Projective entanglement witnesses] We show some examples of bosonic diagonally symmetric entanglement witnesses.
+\begin{example}[Projective entanglement witnesses] We show some examples of bosonic diagonally symmetric entanglement witnesses.
+We define where $\Pi^{(n)}_d$ is a projector into the symmetric subspace $\vee^n \mathbb{C}^d$.
 Then, by computing the tensor parametrization of the witness, we obtain, Consider the polynomial, By applying the AM-GM weighted inequality, we obtain for all $x \in \mathbb{R}_+^d$, Using \cref{prop:ew-cop}, we have that for all

 $R_\alpha(\mu)$ is a bosonic entanglement witness.
 In the case of $n$ qubits, the Dicke state with occupation numbers $(n/2, n/2)$ yields the entanglement witness

 with $\mu_* = \frac{2^n}{\binom{n}{{n/2}}} \sim \sqrt{\frac{\pi n}{2}} $ as $n \to \infty$.
 Similar computations with entanglement witnesses constructed from Dicke states were considered in \cite{toth2007detection,bergmann2013entanglement}. \end{example}